 How do you do it?

 Private eyes spend their working life trying to uncover information that others want to stay hidden.
-This is most certainly not a regular 9–5 job, and can involve weekends, nights or other unsociable hours.
+It’s most certainly not a regular 9–5 job.
+In fact, it can easily involve weekends, nights and unsociable hours.

 - Working through databases and documentation to discover legal, financial and personal information about individuals of interest

 - Interview, interrogate or confront people on behalf of your client